Terms of Business

 12.1.4 Medical Malpractice and General Liability

 13.1 Indemnity by Client The Client shall be responsible for and shall save, indemnify, defend and hold harmless MCL Medics Group from and against all claims, losses, damages, costs (including legal costs) expenses and liabilities suffered or incurred by the MCL Medics Group (or any member thereof) in respect of:

 13.1.1 loss of or damage to property of MCL Medics Group arising from or relating to the performance of the Agreement and/or any breach of the Agreement by the Client; and

 13.1.2 personal injury including death or disease to any person employed by MCL Medics Group arising from or relating to the performance of the Agreement.

-13.3 All exclusions and indemnities under Clause 6 and this Clause 13 shall apply irrespective of cause and notwithstanding the negligence or breach of duty (whether statutory or otherwise) of the indemnified party or any other entity or party and shall apply irrespective of any claim in delict, tort or under contract or otherwise at law.
+13.3 All exclusions and indemnities in and this Agreement shall apply irrespective of cause and notwithstanding the negligence or breach of duty (whether statutory or otherwise) of the indemnified party or any other entity or party and shall apply irrespective of any claim in delict, tort or under contract or otherwise at law.

 14. EXCLUSION OF LIABILITY